Collaborating in a School With No Library

 - Private day teachers work with the public library in the community to offer benefits to students similar to the school library.

 Time remains a challenge for all librarians.
-Adding more teachers and students, not located on the school campus, may just be too much.
-It is important to remember these students will be returning to the public school and to your library.
-Why not work hard now to build positive relationships with these students?
+Adding more teachers and students who are not located on the school campus might seem to be too much.
+But it is important to remember these students will be returning to the public school and to your library.
+Why not work hard now to build positive relationships with them?
 The benefits will go a long, long way.